GetSafariTours

 Yes.
 Zanzibar extension pricing is tier-adjusted and includes an additional flight and transfer component per person, which is why the extension can shift totals quickly.

-Tipping is customary in Tanzania and is a vital part of a guide's income.
+Tipping is customary in Tanzania and is a real part of a guide's income.
 The industry standard is to tip your safari driver/guide $15 to $20 per day, per guest.
 For lodge staff (waiters, housekeepers), it is common to leave $10 to $15 per day in the communal tip box at the reception.
-For a comprehensive breakdown, review our Tanzania safari tipping guide.
+For a full breakdown, review our Tanzania safari tipping guide.

 A sunrise hot-air balloon flight over the Serengeti typically costs around $599 per person.
 While it significantly increases your budget, most travelers consider it a once-in-a-lifetime highlight.
 The price includes the flight, park concession fees, and a champagne bush breakfast upon landing.